microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 ## Events

-Bounding box provides the following events.
-The example uses these events to play audio feedback.
+Bounding Box provides the following events.
+This example uses these events to play audio feedback.

 * **Rotate Started**: Fired when rotation starts.
 * **Rotate Ended**: Fired when rotation ends.